SAP-samples/teched2024-DT180/exercises/ex1/README.md

 1. Log on to the Cloud Integration instance

-2. Navigate to Design -> Integrations and APIs on the left.
+2. Navigate to `Design -> Integrations and APIs` on the left.
 3. If there are too many entries for scrolling you can search by your user ID to shrink the list
-4. Click on your self-created package Session DT180 -your own user- The details of that package should be shown
+4. Click on your self-created package `Session DT180 -your own user-` The details of that package should be shown
-5. Click on tab Artifacts
+5. Click on tab `Artifacts`
-6. Click on Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user-
+6. Click on `Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user-`

 Please note that the integration process has a main integration process with several transforms.
 The first one is for defining modified headers and the second one is a processDirect call of the standard iFlow for Integration of Business Partners from S/4 to IBP.
 It is possible to schedule the standard iFlows standalone, but they only can have one configuration.
 So if there is a need to run the iFlows with different configurations it is better to define wrapper iFlows, like the one you uploaded, which modify the header parameters before they call the standard iFlows.
 This way every user can have his own set of configuration parameters without interfering with others.
-Please do not change the configuration of the main iFlows in package SAP IBP - Integration with SAP S/4HANA Cloud, but only the configuration of you own wrapper iFlows.
+Please do not change the configuration of the main iFlows in package `SAP IBP - Integration with SAP S/4HANA Cloud`, but only the configuration of you own wrapper iFlows.
 Otherwise you risk to make the main iFlows unusable for other users.
 <br>![](/exercises/ex1/images/SessionDT180BuPaDefineHeaders.gif)
 The rounded boxes around the source values of the headers indicate that the source values are not defined statically, but by externalized parameters, which can be configured.

 8. Click Configure.
 A popup will be opened that shows the configurable parameters of the iFlow.
-9. In Batch Name the value should be -your P S I D C user- Run Business Partner: ${header.SAP_MplCorrelationId}, replace -your P S I D C user- by your own user ID
+9. In `Batch Name` the value should be `-your P S I D C user- Run Business Partner: ${header.SAP_MplCorrelationId}`, replace `-your P S I D C user-` by your own user ID
-10. Change the value of Dummy Customer ID from -keep default- to DUMMY
+10. Change the value of `Dummy Customer ID` from `-keep default-` to `DUMMY`
-11. Set the Customer Filter to an empty string
+11. Set the `Customer Filter` to an empty string
 12. The rest of the configuration parameters should be left unchanged.
-13. Click Deploy on the lower right corner of the screen
+13. Click `Deploy` on the lower right corner of the screen
-16. On the upcoming popup leave the Runtime Profile Cloud Integration as is an click Yes
+16. On the upcoming popup leave the Runtime Profile Cloud Integration as is an click `Yes`
 17. A popup is shown with the Deployment information 'Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP ...' is triggered for deployment.
 18. After some time there should be another temporary popup saying 'Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP ...' successfully deployed.